 Failure to have a current PTIN could result in the imposition of Internal Revenue Code section 6695 penalties, injunction, and/or disciplinary action by the IRS Office of Professional Responsibility.

 A Preparer Tax Identification Number (PTIN) is a number issued by the IRS to paid tax return preparers.
 It is used as the tax return preparer’s identification number and, when applicable, must be placed in the Paid Preparer section of a tax return that the tax return preparer prepared for compensation.
-There is an annual fee of $50.00 for a PTIN.
-Note: Refer to the Form W-12 for fee amounts for 2015 and prior.
+There is no fee for a PTIN.

 An Electronic Filing Identification Number (EFIN) is a number issued by the IRS to individuals or firms that have been approved as authorized IRS e-file providers.
 It is included with all electronic return data transmitted to the IRS.
 There is no fee for an EFIN.